einzige/sections_rails/README.markdown

-Ruby on Rails provides amazing infrastructure and conventions for well-structured serverside code.
+Ruby on Rails provides an amazing infrastructure and conventions for well-structured serverside code.
-It falls short, however, for the view layer.
+It falls, however, short for the view layer.

-_Partials_ provide a nice way to break up the HTML code of complex web pages into individual sections, but no such facilities are available for the corresponding CSS and JavaScript.
+_Partials_ provide a nice way to provide the HTML code of individual sections within complex web pages, but no such facilities are available for the corresponding CSS and JavaScript.
-As a result, the CSS and JS assets are either defined in a few huge files (which are hard to maintain ond often accumulate code that is no longer used) or are broken up into smaller files located within the _/app/assets/javascripts_ and _app/assets/stylesheets_ folders, but even then the different files have no visible correlation to each other, and creating and using on them as a unit is cumbersome and error prone.
+This leaves this task completely up to the user.

 _Sections_rails_ fills that gap by adding infrastructure to the view layer in Ruby on Rails that allows to define and use the code (HTML, CSS, and JavaScript) of dedicated